PavanRangani/docs/docs/prd/legal-entities/partnership.md

 - When there is no officer added in `Governance`, shows [`No Records Found`](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScRJHlPl00gmTnPOqLlHDv2s)
 - Records under Governance will be shown in order of Roles of the selected Entity type.
 See order of roles applicable to each Entity type in [Governance](#governance)
+- When officer already added as a past governance and user add/edit same officer on same role in current governance, system shows an error like `Already exists in Past governance`.
+- When officer already added as a current governance and user edit same officer on same role in past governance, system shows an error like  `Already exists in Current governance`.

 ## Add Ownership